 The Whaler Nation’s character and focus was originally incorporated as “HR” into a more familiar Harford Whalers logo.
-The logo was later transformed into a circle of stars, drawing a parallel with the region’s professional hockey club, the Norfolk Admirals.
+The logo was later transformed into a circle of stars, drawing a parallel to our respect and appreciation for our region's military.
 As a charter member of the CBHL (Capital Beltway Hockey League), Whaler Nation teams are formed at each level and scheduled to compete between October and March in the Northern Virginia, Maryland, and Washington D.C. region on the East Coast.
 The Whaler Nation’s home is Chilled Ponds in Chesapeake, Virginia.
 Chilled Ponds features state of the art training facilities, including a Strength Center, Bon Secours Health and Rehabilitation Health System, CP Bar and Grill, and a full turf field for off-ice training.

 In early 2006 owner Patrick Cavanagh realized that for Whaler Nation players to accomplish extraordinary athletic/ scholastic achievements, the Whalers needed to move beyond youth level hockey.
 Overcoming great resistance, Mr. Cavanagh was among the first to incorporate Junior Hockey to the Mid-Atlantic /South region, bringing the Whalers to the Junior Hockey level of play.